a

 Contents and Processes

-The eight phases of an archetypal encounter
+• The eight phases of an archetypal encounter

-Body-oriented self-experience
+• Body-oriented self-experience

-Axis and autonomy: differentiation as a competence
+• Axis and autonomy: differentiation as a competence

-Synchronicity and confluence: touch and flow as a gift
+• Synchronicity and confluence: touch and flow as a gift

-Partner contemplations: brief, healing, and connecting rituals
+• Partner contemplations: brief, structured, and connecting reflective formats

 Facilitator: Johannes Feuerbach, he developed Relationship That Can Be Danced as a self-experience method for couples, drawing on Lomi bodywork, Gestalt therapy, contemplation, and tango.
 He began his therapeutic practice in 1980, initially working with Lomi bodywork.
 His therapeutic focus lies in couple and group therapy.
 He is a teaching therapist and trainer in Gestalt couple therapy.
 His most recent publication on Bdmtk appeared in GESTALTTHERAPIE 2022/2.
 He holds a degree in education and is a Gestalt therapist accredited by DVG and EAGT, a DVG-certified supervisor, and a psychotherapist (EAP/HP).